hlship/sanddancer-dialog/README.md

 - Model the door after opening the cage
 - Disambiguate `open can` when rusty tin can is present
 - Make room names proper, for `look <dir>`
+- Have the figure, in temptation, be south-east (to encourage player to go there)

 ### v6 - 2 Oct 2020